 Founded in 1975, the Calgary Civic Symphony has been performing live orchestra music in Calgary for over forty years.
 Begun as a venue for non-professional or retired musicians, the Civic Symphony has grown in both numbers and artistic excellence.

-Each year the Civic presents a series of five concerts, ranging from classical works to pop, film, and Christmas favourites.
-Our concerts feature collaborations with some of Calgary’s best soloists and musical organisations, each concert is a unique and exceptional experience.
-See what concerts are coming up this year on our Current Season page.
+Each year the Civic presents a series of five concerts.
+These concerts range from classical works to pop, film, and Christmas favourites.
+Also, our concerts feature collaborations with some of Calgary’s best soloists and musical organisations.
+As a result, each show is a unique and exceptional experience.
+You can see what concerts are coming up this year on our Current Season page.